AdobeDocs/commerce-php/src/pages/architecture/modules/areas.md

 ---
-group: architecture-guide
-title: Modules and areas
+title: Modules and Areas | Commerce PHP Extensions
-menu_title: Modules and areas
+description: Learn what an "area" is in the context of Commerce framework modules.
 ---

+# Modules and areas

 ## Overview {#m2arch-module-areas-overview}